 The interface of KidRex features hand-drawn crayon and colored marker design, whereas, Kiddle is written in the characteristic colorful Google Style, with a red droid alien on the top waiting to answer your queries.

-In order to collect the library information, the website uses dominant package manager for each supported programming language.
-Then, it organizes them by package manager, programming language, license (MIT or GPL), and by keyword.
+In order to collect the library information, the website uses a dominant package manager for each supported programming language.
+Then, it organizes them by the package manager, programming language, license (MIT or GPL), and by keyword.

 9. Creative Commons Search

 The website provides social features, allowing users to build and share lists, as well as add tags to the objects in the commons and save their searches.
-It also offers some useful filters such as, find images that can be used for commercial purpose, or images that can be modified and reused, or search within tags, title and creator.
+It also offers some useful filters such as, find images that can be used for commercial purpose or images that can be modified and reused, or search within tags, title, and creator.

 IxQuick is the metasearch engine that provides the top 10 results from different search engines.
 In order to rank the results, it uses a ‘star system’ that awards one star to each result that has been returned from a search engine.
 Therefore, results returned from the most search engines would be at the top.

-Yet another metasearch engine that gets results from multiple search engines (including Google, Bing and Yahoo) and directories and then presents them combined to the user.
+Yet another metasearch engine that gets results from multiple search engines (including Google, Bing, and Yahoo) and directories and then presents them combined to the user.
 There is an advanced search option that lets you narrow down searches by exact phrase, date, language, and adult content.
 Also, you can set your own preference and customize default search settings.

 In addition to that, Dogpile recommends related content based on the original search term, keeps track of the 15 most recent searches, and shows recent popular searches from the other users.